olcf/olcf-user-docs/software/viz_tools/paraview.rst

 memory issues widely vary for different datasets and MPI tasks, users are encouraged to find the optimal amount of MPI tasks to use for their data.
-Users with large datasets may also find a slight increase in performance by using the gpu partition on Andes, or by utilizing the GPUs on Frontier.
+Users with large datasets may also find a slight increase in performance by using the gpu partition on Andes, the gpu partition on Riker, or by utilizing the GPUs on Frontier.
 Once the batch job makes its way through the queue, the script will launch the loaded ParaView module (specified with ``module load``) and execute a python script called ``para_example.py`` using PvBatch.
 The example python script is detailed below,